marco-vrinssen/BentoInterface/README.md

 15. **Minimap**: Redesign the minimap, clock, and zone buttons, along with addon buttons, for consistency and accessibility.
 16. **Graphics**: Disable in-game glow effects to improve visual clarity.
 17. **Sounds**: Mute specific sounds, such as mechastrider mount engines and bow strings being pulled, to reduce auditory distraction.

-## Font Replacement
-To achieve a cleaner, more streamlined text appearance in-game, copy the "Fonts" folder into the "_classic_era_" directory.

-## Sound Replacement
-To substitute the gun and bow sounds with more subtle versions, copy the "Sounds" folder into the "_classic_era_" directory.

 ## Compatibility Disclaimer
 This addon provides active support for Questie addon elements across various instances.
 Compatibility with other addons has not been evaluated.